hashicorp/pandora/tools/data-api-differ/internal/README.md

 * (Required) `--initial-path` specifies the path to the directory containing the initial/existing set of API Definitions.
 * (Required) `--updated-path` specifies the path to the directory containing the updated set of API Definitions.
 * (Optional) `--data-api-binary-path` specifies the path to the Data API (V2) binary.
 If unspecified, it's assumed this exists on the PATH (e.g. sourced from `$GOPATH/bin`).
+* (Optional) `--output-file-path` specifies the path where the result should be output to.
+If unspecified, this is output to the terminal.

 Logging can be configured using the `LOG_LEVEL` environment variable (e.g. `LOG_LEVEL=trace`).